injiris/injiris/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Web Development!
+- 🌱 Software developer intern: Iteris Consultoria e Software

 - 📫 How to reach me:
 -  Telegram: @ingridnantes